Food bloggers may be fuelling eating disorders in 'perfectionist' schoolgirls

 While 658 under-19s in England needed a spell in hospital in 2003-04 to treat an eating disorder, by 2013-14 that number had increased to 1,791, up 172%.
 More than 90% of them were girls and young women, with teenage girls among the likeliest to become an inpatient, usually because they were suffering from anorexia nervosa.

 Just 135 of those under 19 who were admitted last year because of eating disorders were boys, or 7.5% of the 1,791 people admitted.
-The biggest leap in that age group was from six to 50 among 13-year-olds.
+The biggest leap in that age group was from 6 to 50 among 13 year olds.

 The numbers are a significant underestimate because many patients receive outpatient treatment and are not therefore included in the figures.